 - Help temporary international residents adjust to life in the United States at the International House of Rhode Island.

-- Join a Brown student group or sit in on a meeting – there is one for just about everything!
+- Join a Brown student group with an international focus - or just sit in on a meeting.
+There is one for just about everything!

 - Visit the Watson Institute for International Studies and see what programs, seminars or guest lecturers are being sponsored.

 - Participate in programming offered by the Brown Center for Students of Color.
 Sample programs include Asian/Asian American History Month in October and Caribbean Heritage Week in March.

 - Go to the office hours of a professor in the Comp Lit, Portuguese Studies or other related department.
 You could look into opportunities to TA a language course or pursue research options.

 - Consider completing a Group Independent Study Project (GISP) or an Independent Study Project (ISP).
 Learn Swahili with five of your closest friends or study the political practices of Turkey on your own.
 See the Curricular Resource Center for details.

 - Get involved with the Conversation Partners Program at Brown.